rafaelaqfc/Visualizing-Tuberculosis-Data-Using-Tableau/.ipynb_checkpoints/README-checkpoint.md

 These actions helped me to gain a deeper understanding of the data, its structure, and the information it contains, which was crucial for conducting meaningful analysis and drawing accurate conclusions.

 ### Step 3: Exploring the dataset with different visualizations
-During this step, the following visualizations were done:

-- 3.1 The first graph used to explore this dataset is titled "TB Detection Rate by Year".
-The first visualization was a graph about the tuberculosis data evolution by year in the world.
-Similarly, this graph is divided into 3 big rows: the first shows the detection rate percent in a whole, the second, the detection rate low bound, and the third, the detection rate high bound.
-By analyzing those lines, you can notice that the TB case detections in all forms (LTBI and TB disease) has a constant rate by year: the graph line is mostly high and stable (constant), and points out only small variations.
-Also, the 3 lines, which start in 1990 and finish in 2012, show their first small peak in 2003 and, after, in 2011.
+This step involved exploring the dataset with different visualizations.
+Ten visualizations are described in this step:

+3.1 A map called "Tuberculosis around the Globe" showing the mortality rate of TB (with and without considering HIV), the detection rate of TB, and the total population of each country.

+3.2 A line graph called "TB Detection Average Rate per Year" which displays the average rate of TB detection per year and region/country based on high-bound, low-bound, and general estimates.

-- 3.2 The second line graph called "TB Count per Region and Year"
+3.3 A line graph called "TB Count per Region and Year" depicting the count of TB cases over time, with one line for each region.

-- 3.3 The third and fourth graphs, titled "TB Detection Rate By Country", "TB Mortality Rate by Country" and "TB Number of Deaths per 1000,000 population" were plotted as maps.
+3.3 A horizontal bar chart called "TB Detection Rate x TB Mortality Rate per Region and Country" broadcasting a comparison between the TB detection rate (including and excluding HIV cases) and TB mortality per country.

+3.4 Another two line graphs called "TB Detection Rate per Year, Region and Country" and "TB Prevalence Rate per Year, Region and Country" showing up the evolution of TB detection rate and TB prevalence rate in different regions and countries (they were made to be visualized one by one in the dashboard afterwards).

+3.5 A two part area graph called "Number of Deaths of TB per Year, Region and Country" comparing the number of deaths from TB including and excluding HIV per region and country througout the years.

+3.6

-- 3.4 There were two line graphs called "TB Number of Deaths Excluding HIV (Forecast 1)" and "TB Number of Deaths Including HIV (Forecast 2)" were done to perform some forecast of the number of TB deaths by including and excluding HIV.
+There were two line graphs called "TB Number of Deaths Excluding HIV (Forecast 1)" and "TB Number of Deaths Including HIV (Forecast 2)" were done to perform some forecast of the number of TB deaths by including and excluding HIV.
 They were both created with a filter by region and its population estimative, considering a 95% of confidence interval and with the addition of 10 years from the last year of the dataset (the forecast was done from 2012 until 2022).

-- 3.5 A vertical table called "Prevalence of TB"

 - 3.6 More two graphs called "Methods to Derive Mortality of TB x Mortality Rate of TB" and "Methods to Derive Prevalence of TB x Prevalence Rate of TB".
 In the first, we can see that the "indirect" method is the most used but still the least effective as it doesn't impact in the decline of the mortality rate of TB.
 In the second, the method most used to detect the prevalence of TB is survey which can correlate positively with the detection of the prevalence rate of TB.